-A key objective of the steel segment is to optimize production within the available facilities while maximizing throughput and achieving economies of scale.
-The segment improved raw material usage efficiency and operational cost by reactivating its DR-2 and mothballing the DR-1 facility.
+The objective of the steel segment is to optimize production within the available facilities while maximizing throughput and achieving economies of scale and economies of scope.
+The segment also continued to maintain its operational and cost efficiency by operating its DR-2 and mothballing the DR-1 facility.